-Summer isn’t complete until I’ve gone blueberry picking at least once.
-Maybe it’s because I grew up near a pick-your-own berry farm, or more likely because there’s no other food in the world I like quite as much as blueberries.
+Summer isn’t complete until I’ve gone to a pick your own berry farm at least once.
+Maybe it’s because I grew up near one, or more likely because there’s no other food in the world I like quite as much as fresh picked blueberries.
 There’s also just something so rewarding about being involved in procuring the berries you eat and seeing the land where it’s grown.

-The season varies every year for blueberry picking, because the crops are sensitive to moisture and temperature changes.
+The pick your own season can vary each year.
 I’ve been picking in the Pacific Northwest as early as June and in Wisconsin as late as August.
 Some years there hasn’t been a crop at all, which is disappointing to say the least!

 Here’s what I’ve learned from years of faithful berry picking.

 When choosing what to wear berry picking, consider clothing that you don’t mind getting stained.
 Blue and black clothes for blueberry picking work out well.
 Pants or shorts are ideal because picking berries can require crouching and sitting on the ground.

 A hat to keep the bugs and sun off your face.
 Need hat inspiration?
 Check out this post.

 A cooler with a tray and/or container to transport your berries home in.